Oregon's 54th House district

 District 54 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes a portion of Deschutes County.
+As of 2021, the district is located entirely within Deschutes County and includes the majority of the city of Bend as well as the campus of Oregon State University–Cascades.
 The current representative for the district is Democrat Jason Kropf of Bend.

 Election results

-District boundaries have changed over time; therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: